-The Denver Museum of Nature & Science opened its newly renovated “Space Odyssey” exhibition on Friday, Nov.
-13, at 9 a.m.
-Future astronauts and inquisitive humans will have a place to discover answers to out of this world questions like, “How do we know how many stars are in our galaxy when we can’t see them all?”
+The Denver Museum of Nature & Science is proud to present its newly renovated “Space Odyssey” exhibition.
+Future astronauts and inquisitive humans now have a place to discover answers to out of this world questions like, “How do we know how many stars are in our galaxy when we can’t see them all?”
 “How do you put the brakes on in space?”
 And, “How do we know what the far side of the Moon looks like if it never faces Earth?”

-Inside the reimagined “Space Odyssey,” guests will explore many ways of answering the question “How do we know that about space?”
+Inside the reimagined “Space Odyssey,” guests can explore many ways of answering the question “How do we know that about space?”

 - Traverse the Sensory Spacewalk in the new Fantasy Spaceship with over 11,000 “stars” that use 43 miles of optical fiber to help you feel like you’re in space.